oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 ## Learn More About Spring Boot and Spring Security

-In this tutorial you saw two different ways to implement the OAuth 2.0 client credentials flow.
+In this tutorial, you saw two different ways to implement the OAuth 2.0 client credentials flow.
 You created a simple server application.
 You created a client using RestTemplate, a deprecated but still widely used Spring technology.
-And, finally you created a client using the newer, asynchronous WebClient, built on Spring's WebFlux package.
+Finally, you created a client using the newer, asynchronous `WebClient`, built on Spring's WebFlux package.

-You can find the source code for this example in our [okta-spring-boot-client-credentials-example](https://github.com/oktadeveloper/okta-spring-boot-client-credentials-example) repository.
+You can find the source code for this example in our [okta-spring-boot-client-credentials-example](https://github.com/oktadev/okta-spring-boot-client-credentials-example) repository.

 If you liked this post, there's a good chance you might like some of our other ones.